tripti7033/React-Resume-Builder/README.md

 # Resume Builder Project

-This project is a Resume Builder application that allows users to create and customize their resumes.
+This project is a Resume Builder application that allows users to create their resumes.
 It provides a user-friendly interface for inputting personal and professional information and generates a formatted resume document based on the entered data.

 ## Features

 - User registration and authentication
 - Input forms for personal details, education, work experience, skills, etc.
 - Dynamic preview of the resume as information is entered
-- Ability to customize the layout and design of the resume
 - Export functionality to generate the resume in various formats (e.g., PDF, Word)
+- Logout option for ending user sessions.

 ## Technologies Used